 If you’re looking for the best day hike in Crater Lake you don’t have to go far from the Crater Lake Lodge to find this beauty.
-Located right past the Lodge is Garfield Peak, which overlooks the mesmerizing Crater Lake and gives you views as far as the eye can see.
+Located right past the lodge is Garfield Peak, which overlooks the mesmerizing Crater Lake and gives you views as far as the eye can see.

 When you look at the lake you’ll see two very different and unique islands which you’ll get great views of during the hike.
-Wizard Island and Phantom Ship are the two islands that are located on the lake and you’ll notice the names are quite fitting for both of them.
+Wizard Island and Phantom Ship are the two islands that are located on Crater lake and you’ll notice the names are quite fitting for both of them.

 Practical information about Garfield Peak

 Distance: 5.5 km return / 3.4 miles return

 Elevation: 325 m / 1069 ft. elevation gain

 Difficulty: Moderate (But depending on the weather, it can get extremely hot up there in the summer)